 Although you’re unlikely to be able to afford one, Panasonic’s new Windows 8 tablet is certainly an object of desire.
 This oversized iPad has a whopping 20in screen with a 4K resolution.
+UPDATE: See Panasonic 4K tablet: specs, release date - what you need to know

 We’ve already seen plenty of 4K TVs at CES, but to cram 3840x2560 pixels into a screen less than half the size of the smallest ultra HD TV is an impressive feat.